-We are no longer accepting applications for the 2016-2017 program.
-The next program will begin May 2018.
-Applications will be evaluated in the summer before the start of the new program.
+We are currently accepting applications for the May 2018 entering class.
+NOTICE: FINAL DEADLINE TO SUBMIT AN APPLICATION IS MAY 17, 2017.
+The next program dates are May 21 through June 15, 2018, and May 20 through June 14, 2019.
+Applications will be considered starting in the summer of 2017.
 For an application to be considered complete, we must receive the application form, description of your court (if applicable), personal statement, resume, fee, and references.
 Please send your completed application to firstname.lastname@example.org, or mail a hard copy to:

 Center for Judicial Studies